 4 Ingredient Vegan Peanut Butter Bars

-Healthy peanut butter bars
+How to make healthy peanut butter bars

 Peanut butter bars without graham crackers

 You can buy coconut flour at most supermarkets these days in the health food section.
 One thing I have found with coconut flour is that different brands absorb varying degrees of moisture when added to a recipe.
-So it’s a good idea to start with half the amount needed, then gradually add the rest until you reach the desired dough consistency.
+So it is a good idea to start with half the amount needed, then gradually add the rest until you reach the desired dough consistency.

-Natural peanut butter: Natural smooth peanut butter works best in this recipe.
+• Natural peanut butter: Natural smooth peanut butter works best in this recipe.
 You want it to be runny in texture.
 If your peanut butter doesn’t contain salt, you can just add 1/4 teaspoon salt to the base mixture.

-More vegan no-bake recipes
+More vegan no bake recipes

 4 Ingredient Vegan Peanut Butter Bars Recipe